parisepigenetics/bibs/_cluster/tips/mounting_macos.md

 ---
 layout: page
-title: Easy navigation on iPOP-UP (Mac OS)
+title: Easy navigation on HPCs (Mac OS)
-description: Navigating on iPOP-UP server on Mac OS
+description: Navigating on HPC servers on Mac OS
 ---

 <img src="{{site.baseurl}}/images/banner.png" alt="drawing" width="600"/>

-# Navigating on iPOP-UP server on Mac OS
+# Navigating on iPOP-UP/IFB server on Mac OS

 ---
 ## Create a mounting point

-You can create a mounting point on your computer that point to your project on iPOP-UP server.
+You can create a mounting point on your computer that point to your project on iPOP-UP or IFB server.

 ### Install macFUSE and SSHFS